dmamalis/apollopro/README.md

 An unofficial and untested simple nodejs service to read out Apollo Pro Indoor Rower.
 Use at your own risk!

 ## Prerequisites
-Install `nodejs` and `npm` on your machine.
+- Install `nodejs` and `npm` on your machine.
-Have a local or remote InfluxDB running.
+- Have a local or remote InfluxDB running.
+- Init a database on your InfluxDB

 ##### Optional
 Have a local or remote Grafana account to visualize your data.

 ## Info
-The serial port is set to 9600-N-1
-This version reads the 29B data stream and posts the data to an InfluxDB.
-Make sure you provide a URL of your InfluxDB.
+The serial port is set to 9600-N-1.
+This app reads the 29B data stream and posts the data to an InfluxDB.
+Make sure you provide a URL of your InfluxDB and the name your your database.

 ## Communication
 Without really diving into it I found out that in Windows the port is initially congifured at 1200-n-1 7 bits word.
 Then the windows app sets it to 9600-N-1 and the communication starts.
 However, when in Linux and probably Mac the device pops up as ttyUSB and you can directly set it to 9600-N-1.
 Downlink commands end with`\n` while uplink responses end with `\r\n`